TommyBagan/datapack_wayfound/README.md

 - [x] Lodestone compasses are automatically renamed to the structure the Lodestone is within.
 - [ ] Compasses display coordinates, clocks display the time, spyglasses show entity names/types.
-- [ ] Journey Titles that are shown to players when they enter a structure, dimension or biome.
+- [x] Journey Titles that are shown to players when they enter a structure, dimension.
 - [ ] Unique sounds that play when players enter certain types of structures.
 - [ ] Let players view, set and unset their waypoints with a lodestone compass.
 - [ ] Compass enchantments (makes player a waypoint, warps player on use, finds nearest entity).